ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 #### Solidarity of Users Reason

-The GNU Manifesto says [^manifesto]
+The GNU Manifesto says [^manifesto]:

 > I consider that the Golden Rule requires that if I like a program I must share it with other people who like it.
 Software sellers want to divide the users and conquer them, making each user agree not to share with others.
 I refuse to break solidarity with other users in this way.
 I cannot in good conscience sign a nondisclosure agreement or a software license agreement.

-Furthermore, Free Software Foundation (FSF hereafter) 20 years review elaborates more.
+Furthermore, the Free Software Foundation (FSF) 20-year review elaborates more:

 > Nonfree software carries with it an antisocial system that prohibits cooperation and community.
 You are typically unable to see the source code; you cannot tell what nasty tricks, or what foolish bugs, it might contain.
 If you don't like it, you are helpless to change it.
 Worst of all, you are forbidden to share it with anyone else.
 To prohibit sharing software is to cut the bonds of society.
 [^fsf_20yrs]